J33R4FF3/J33R4FF3.github.io/_posts/2021-02-02-Creating-TCP-Bind-Shell-with-C.md

 execve(arguments[0], &arguments[0], NULL);
 ```

+All we need to do now is compile the C code into an elf binary and execute it.
 Hopefully, if we have done everything right, we will be presented with our remote shell capabilities on the victim.
 Personally, I prefer the fact that there is no prompt for a password as it adds an element of obscurity for somebody connecting to the shell without spawning it themselves.

 The code for the password protected bind shell can be found [here](https://github.com/J33R4FF3/Pass_Bind_Shell).